 Is there a way to take HZWP classes part-time or long-distance?

-No. The Helen Zell Writers' Program is a full-time, full-residency commitment of two years with the promise of an additional third-year Zell Fellowship upon successful completion of the degree.
-In other words, you are applying for three years of fully-funded writing in Ann Arbor, Michigan.
+No. The Helen Zell Writers' Program is a full-time, full-residency commitment of two years.
+Graduates of the program will also be eligible to apply for one of the six available spots for the additional third-year Zell Fellowship.
+In other words, you are applying for two years of fully-funded writing in Ann Arbor, Michigan (and six students will be in Ann Arbor for three years).

 Are you really fully-funded?